-Energy generated by the sun bathes Earth in continuous electromagnetic radiation, its wavelengths ranging from extremely short to extremely long (how’s that for specific?).
-Among the broad spectrum of electromagnetic solar wavelengths we receive are ultraviolet rays that burn our skin (10-400 nanometers), infrared waves that warm our atmosphere (700 nanometers to 1 millimeter), and the visible spectrum that we (and our cameras) use to view the world—a narrow range of wavelengths between ultraviolet and infrared with wavelengths that range between 400 and 700 nanometers.
+Energy generated by the sun bathes Earth in continuous electromagnetic radiation, its wavelengths ranging from incomprehensibly short to incomprehensibly long (how’s that for specific?).
+Among the broad spectrum of electromagnetic solar wavelengths we receive are ultraviolet rays that burn our skin (10-400 nanometers), infrared waves that warm, among many other things, our atmosphere (700 nanometers to 1 millimeter), and the visible spectrum that allow us (and our cameras) to view the world—a very narrow range of wavelengths between ultraviolet and infrared with wavelengths that range between 400 and 700 nanometers.

 When all visible wavelengths are present, we perceive the light as white (colorless).
 But when light interacts with an object, the object absorbs or scatters some of the light’s wavelengths.
 The amount of scattering and absorption is determined by the interfering object’s properties.
-For example, when light strikes a tree, characteristics of the tree determine which of its wavelengths are absorbed, and the wavelengths not absorbed are scattered.
-Our eyes capture these scattered wavelengths and send that information to our brains, which translates it into a color.
+For example, when light strikes a tree, characteristics of the tree determine which of its wavelengths are absorbed, while the wavelengths not absorbed are scattered.
+Our eyes capture these scattered wavelengths and send that information to our brains, which translates them into colors.

-When light strikes a mountain lake, some is absorbed by the water, allowing us to see the water.
+When light strikes an alpine lake, some is absorbed by the water, allowing us to see the water.
 Some light bounces back to the atmosphere to create a reflection.
 The light that isn’t absorbed or reflected by the water light passes through to the lakebed and we see whatever is on the lake’s bottom.

-For evidence of light’s colors, look no farther than the rainbow.
-Because light slows when it passes through water, but shorter wavelengths slow more than longer wavelengths, water refracts (bends) light.
-A single beam of white light (light with an evenly distributed array of the entire visible spectrum) entering a raindrop separates and spreads into a full range of visible wavelengths that we perceive a range of colors.
-When this separated light strikes the back of the raindrop, some of it reflects: A rainbow!
+For evidence of light’s colors, look no farther than a rainbow.
+Because light slows when it passes through water, and shorter wavelengths slow more than longer wavelengths, water refracts (bends) light.
+White light (light with an evenly distributed array of the entire visible spectrum) entering a raindrop separates and spreads into a full range of visible wavelengths that we perceive a range of colors.
+When this separated light strikes the back of the raindrop, some of it reflects back to our eyes: A rainbow!

 When sunlight reaches Earth, the relatively small nitrogen and oxygen molecules that are most prevalent in our atmosphere scatter its shorter wavelengths (violet and blue) first, turning the sky overhead (the most direct path to our eyes) blue.
 The longer wavelengths (orange and red) don’t scatter as easily continue traveling through more atmosphere—while our midday sky is blue, these long wavelengths are coloring the sunset sky of someone to the east.